OTT Streaming – What Every Broadcaster Must Know in 2024

 This makes an encoder essential for this process.

-Live streaming requires extra steps to broadcast compared to VOD content; however, it also increases view engagement, which is essential when starting on OTT media platform.
+Live streaming requires extra steps to broadcast compared to VOD content; however, it also increases view engagement, which is essential when starting on an OTT media platform.

 What Is the Difference Between VOD and Live Streaming?